Newlyn: Rugby

+Football

 Newlyn Non-Athletico FC was formed in 1990 by a group of friends playing on Sunday mornings.
 They initially played in the West Penwith League, before joining the Mining League in 2002, the Trelawny League in 2011 and now the St Piran League in 2023.
-The club is nicknamed 'The Crab Army' due to Newlyn's fishing links, as well as the red crab featured on the club crest.
-The club plays its home games at Penzance Leisure Centre.
-The ground is affectionately known as 'The Santa Clara Stadium', or 'The Aquarium'.
+The club currently have two teams.
+The first team play home games at Mounts Bay Academy, and the reserves at 'The Aquarium' (Penzance Leisure Centre).